MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 Surface Hub 2S is primarily designed to enhance collaboration in meeting-room settings.
 However, it can also be configured to run Windows 10/11 Pro or Enterprise, transforming it into a versatile PC.
 For guidance on migrating Surface Hub 3, refer to [Migrate to Windows 11 Pro or Enterprise on Surface Hub 3](surface-hub-3-migrate-os.md).

 > [!IMPORTANT]
 > The migration to Windows 10/11 on your Surface Hub 2S follows a detailed procedure outlined in this article.
-Please familiarize yourself with the [Solution components](#solution-components) and the [Migration and installation workflow](#migration-and-installation-workflow-summary) sections before proceeding.
+Please familiarize yourself with the [Solution components](#solution-components) and the [Migration & installation workflow](#migration--installation-workflow-summary) sections before proceeding.

 > [!NOTE]
 > Installing Windows 10/11 Pro or Enterprise on your Surface Hub 2S requires a new, separate license from the one originally provided with the device.